bruceeolson/Markdown-Framework/documentation/documentsFramework.md

 * links
 </div>

-The MDS documents framework defines a set of files that can be used to customize the rendering of your .md source files.
-All of these files are OPTIONAL.
-It also describes how links and images in your page are resolved.
+A **book-set** consists of .md files and, optionally, an **/mds** folder.
+The /mds folder contains a number of files that customize the rendering of pages for this book-set.
+It also defines how links and images in your page are resolved.
+All of these files are optional.

-For the purposes of this section let's look at the book-set (shown below) that defines the rendering of the MDS documentation.
-It can be found at **/mds/documentation** in the Download package.
+Let's look at the book-set (shown below) for the MDS documentation.

 	/mds
 		_config.xml